 Most marketers agree that influencer marketing is one of the most successful strategies today.
 This is evident from the returns generated through it as compared to other forms of marketing.

-You might be wondering why it is so much more effective than traditional marketing.
 This is because traditional marketing focuses more on putting your message in front of your target audiences, whether they like it or not.

 With influencers, however, you are putting your message across to audiences who have chosen to receive content from these influencers.
 So it is not as pushy and helps to build credibility for your brand too.

-When it comes to B2B influencer marketing, however, it still remains a tough nut to crack.
-This is because B2B brands usually have a diverse set of customers across various industries.
+Well, this is because B2B brands usually have a diverse set of customers across various industries.
 So finding an influencer who has substantial influence across such a diverse group can be quite difficult.

 So B2B influencer marketing requires much more time and effort to accomplish.
-However if done right, it can be immensely valuable for your business.
+However,if done right, it can be immensely valuable for your business.

-#1: Microsoft B2B Influencer Marketing Example
+B2B Influencer Marketing Example #1: Microsoft

 Image via Instagram